 Two decades later I found myself beside the world's largest captive crocodile, venerable Lolong, in Bunawan, Agusan del Sur.
 As a team from the DOST measured him, I realized that crocodiles actually lived way before many of the dinosaurs - evolving in the Mesozoic epoch to stalk juvenile Triceratops, Tyrannosaurus Rex and others foolish enough to get waylaid by the water's edge.
 Hailing from a family which actually outlived T-Rex, last Sunday's demise of Lolong comes as a shock to both crocodile enthusiasts and conservationists.

-Species extinction; Aquatic reptiles; Rare species; Crocodylus mindorensis; Crocodylus porosus; Department of Science and Technology (DOST); Department of Environment and Natural Resources (DENR); World Wide Fund for Nature (WWF-Philippines); Alcala, Angel; Rebong, Glenn; Yucot, Edgar; Tan, Jose Ma.
-Lorenzo
+Species extinction; Aquatic reptiles; Rare species; Crocodylus mindorensis; Crocodylus porosus; Department of Environment and Natural Resources (DENR); Department of Science and Technology (DOST); World Wide Fund for Nature (WWF-Philippines); Rizal, Jose; Alcala, Angel; Tan, Jose Ma.
+Lorenzo; Rebong, Glenn

 - The Daily Guardian